-as the bundle of Kent) leads to ventricular preexcitation and frequent occurrence of paroxysmal SVT and possible VT [4, 5].
-The estimated overall incidence of WPW syndrome is between 0.1-0.3% in otherwise healthy persons [6-9], while clinical presentation can be quite variable: from asymptomatic cases accidentally discovered after a routine ECG, to sudden cardiac arrest as a first presentation of WPW syndrome [5, 10].
-Here, we present a case of a young adult female patient admitted to our hospital due to chest pain and palpitations, with wide QRS-complex tachycardia that was caused by underlying WPW syndrome.
+Wolff-Parkinson-White (WPW) syndrome represents a congenital condition where accessory AV pathway (known as the bundle of Kent) leads to ventricular preexcitation and frequent occurrence of paroxysmal SVT and possible VT [4,5].
+The estimated overall incidence of WPW syndrome is between 0,1-0,3% in otherwise healthy persons [6-9], while clinical presentation can be quite variable: from asymptomatic cases accidentally discovered on routine ECG, to sudden cardiac arrest as a first presentation of WPW syndrome [5,10].
+Here, we present a case of young adult female patient admitted to our hospital due to chest pain and palpitations, with wide QRS-complex tachycardia that was caused by underlying WPW syndrome.